 - People who want to be tested

 - People in high-risk groups (men who have sex with men, injection drug users and their sexual partners, and commercial sex workers)

 - People with certain conditions and infections (such as Kaposi sarcoma or Pneumocystis jirovecii pneumonia)

 - Pregnant women, to help prevent them from passing the virus to the baby

 A negative test result is normal.
-People with early HIV infection may have a negative test result.
+People with early HIV infection may rarely have a negative test result.

 What Abnormal Results Mean

 A positive result on a screening test does not confirm that the person has HIV infection.
 More tests are needed to confirm HIV infection.

 A negative test result does not rule out HIV infection.
 There is a period of time, called the window period, between HIV infection and the appearance of anti-HIV antibodies.
-During this period, antibodies and antigen may not be measured.
+During this period, antibodies and antigens may not be measured.

 If a person might have acute or primary HIV infection and is in the window period, a negative screening test doesn't rule out HIV infection.
 Follow-up tests for HIV are needed.

 With the blood test, veins and arteries vary in size from one patient to another, and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.
 Other risks associated with having blood drawn are slight, but may include: